securesauce/precaution-beta/README.md

 which allows results to be presented directly as inline annotations instead of a pass/fail status report.

-Frisk supports analyze of python files for security issues.
-New languages might be added in future.
+Frisk supports analysis of python files via Bandit.
+New languages may be added in future.

 ## Set up Frisk